mikejonestechno/bitburner-scripts/docs/04gameplay.md

     at filterServerProperties (home/util/network.js:131:15)
 ```

-I'm sure this could be improved much further but its altready much better than no error handling at all.
+I'm sure this could be improved much further but its already much better than no error handling at all.